Josemidu/Caesar_Cipher/README.md

 # Caesar_Cipher
-A cipher to encrypt and encode and decode messages using a unique alphabet.
+A cipher to encode and decode messages using a unique alphabet.
+Feel free to use this code as you like!